emarsden/dash-mpd-cli/README.md

   particular WebM containers and more encryption formats), whereas mp4decrypt mostly works with MPEG Common Encryption.

+- Support for selecting the streams to download based on audio language, quality, horizontal and vertical resolution of the video stream, and role annotation (e.g. `main` instead of `alternate` role).

 - Support for **[rewriting the MPD manifest](https://emarsden.github.io/dash-mpd-cli/rewriting.html)** before downloading, for example to replace the URL of certain segments by other URLs, or to drop certain Periods based on